Grafton Group (OTCMKTS:GROUF) Hits New 1-Year High at $12.84

-Grafton Group plc (OTCMKTS:GROUF – Get Free Report) shares hit a new 52-week high on Wednesday .
-The company traded as high as $12.84 and last traded at $12.84, with a volume of 0 shares.
+Grafton Group plc (OTCMKTS:GROUF – Get Free Report)’s share price hit a new 52-week high during trading on Wednesday .
+The company traded as high as $12.84 and last traded at $12.84, with a volume of 0 shares changing hands.
 The stock had previously closed at $12.84.

 Grafton Group Stock Performance